mapbox/mapbox-studio-classic/docs/HOWTO-sources.md

 ### Adding your first layer

-Mapbox Studio supports several different types of data sources: Shapefiles, GeoJSON, geographic SQLite databases, PostGIS databases, and CSV (Comma-Separated Value) files containing latitude and longitude fields.
+Mapbox Studio supports several different types of data sources: Shapefiles, GeoJSON, geographic SQLite databases, PostGIS databases, GeoTIFFs, VRTs, KML, GPX, and CSV (Comma-Separated Value) files containing latitude and longitude fields.

 As an example, download this GeoJSON file of country polygons from Natural Earth (right-click and "Save link as"): [ne_110m_admin_0_countries.geojson](https://raw.githubusercontent.com/nvkelso/natural-earth-vector/master/geojson/ne_110m_admin_0_countries.geojson)

 Now click the __New Layer__ button in Mapbox Studio.
-Fill out a name like `countries`, select __GeoJSON__ as the format, then click the blue __New layer__ button.
+To point the layer at the correct file, click the __Browse__ button and use the file browser to find and select `ne_110m_admin_0_countries.geojson`.

 In the right panel you'll see the configuration view for your newly-added layer.
-To point the layer at the correct file, click the __Browse__ button and use the file browser to find and select `ne_110m_admin_0_countries.geojson`.
+The name of the layer will autofill to the filename.
+Edit the layer name by clicking the pencil icon next to the name and update it with a name like `countries`.
 Next you'll need to make sure your projection is set correctly.
 For the Natural Earth file, change this to `WGS84`.

 _Currently Mapbox Studio only accepts input files in either WGS84 (aka EPSG:4326) or 900913 (aka EPSG:3857).
 If you have data in other projections, you should reproject it to 900913 before adding it as a layer._